Ostkreuzzz/Ostkreuzzz/README.md

 # 💫 About Me:
-Hello, my name is Mykhailo!<br>Frontend developer, who is in love with creating high-performance and unique websites and web apps.
+Hello, my name is Mykhailo!<br>Frontend developer, who is in love with creating high-performance and unique websites.

 ## 🌐 Socials: